Skip to main content

 This feature is in beta release and only available for Anyscale clouds on AWS using virtual machines.

 When you enable price-based ranking, Anyscale makes ranking decisions for worker selection based on pricing details provided by AWS.
-You can optionally add pricing weights to instances types in your worker group configurations.
+You can optionally add pricing weights to instance types in your worker group configurations.
 Anyscale applies pricing weights by dividing the cost by the pricing weight, meaning that higher pricing weights increase the priority for an instance type.

 note